FCBGP/rpki-rpa-profile/draft-guo-sidrops-fc-profile.md

 The nexthopASes field contains the downstream ASes' number of the issuer AS that can receive advertised routes from the issuer AS.

-### roaASes
+### originASes

-The roaASes field contains a set of ASes.
+The originASes field contains a set of ASes.
 It associates with ROAs {{RFC9582}}.
 This is an optional field.
-When it is blank, it means that all traffic received from upstream ASes defined in previousASes field could be advertised to downstream ASes defined in nexthopASes field.
+When it is blank, it means that all traffic received from upstream ASes defined in the previousASes field could be advertised to downstream ASes defined in the nexthopASes field.

 # Forwarding Commitment Validation